 - Invasive Plants, National Arboretum

 - Invasive Plants in Pennsylvania, Pennsylvania Department of Conservation and Natural Resources

 In order to certify, the following is required of your garden:

-- Remove and/or avoid use of invasive plants
+- Develop a plan to actively remove and/or avoid use of invasive plants